-Figure 15.-Indicator A11 (Depleted Below Dark Surface).
-This soil has a thin dark surface horizon that meets the requirements of indicator A11.
-Because a depleted matrix below the surface horizon starts at a depth of ≤15 cm from the soil surface and is at least 5 cm thick, the soil also meets the requirements of indicator F3 (Depleted Matrix).
+Figure 15.-Indicator A11, Depleted Below Dark Surface.
+This soil has a thin, dark surface horizon that meets the requirements of indicator A11.
+Because a depleted matrix below the surface horizon starts at a depth of 15 cm or less from the soil surface and is at least 5 cm thick, the soil also meets the requirements of indicator F3, Depleted Matrix.

-Figure 16.-Indicator A11 (Depleted Below Dark Surface).
-This soil has a thick dark surface horizon that meets the requirements of indicator A11.
-Unlike the matrix in figure 15, the depleted matrix below the dark surface horizon in this soil starts at a depth of about 29 cm, which is too deep to meet the requirements of indicator F3 (Depleted Matrix).
+Figure 16.-Indicator A11, Depleted Below Dark Surface.
+This soil has a thick, dark surface horizon that meets the requirements of indicator A11.
+Unlike the soil profile in fig. 15, which has a depleted matrix starting around 8 cm below the dark surface horizon, this soil has a depleted matrix that starts at a depth of about 29 cm, which is too deep to meet the requirements of indicator F3, Depleted Matrix.
 Indicator A11 allows a deeper depleted matrix than indicator F3.